davgibney1/ideas/ideas.md

 Maybe bring big data to bear on research papers.
 Do some map reduce jobs to see what terms or topics are most common.

+###### Geography quiz

+Simple app that quizzes you on geography.
+It picks a random country and asks, "What country shares a border with this country?"
+On easy mode it offers multiple choice - hard mode, fill in the blank.
+Perhaps a database already exists that has these border relationships.
+If not, just making the database would be an interesting exercise...

+###### Make apps for AWS
+So many ideas for this, and so ludicrously full of potential in profitable marketability that I won't list these ideas here!

 ###### (Grow your skills as a linux sysadmin)